top of page

 How Much Protein Do You Need to Lose Weight and Maintain Muscle?

 The amount of protein you need depends on your desired body weight and activity level.
-Experts recommend calculating protein intake in grams per kilogram (g/kg) of your target weight, not just your current weight.
+I recommend calculating protein intake in grams per kilogram (g/kg) of your target weight, not just your current weight.
 This approach helps tailor your intake to your goals.

 Here are general guidelines based on research: